The $\ell$-modular local theta correspondence in type II and partial permutations: Introduction

 Let $\irr_n$ be the set of irreducible, smooth $\fl$-representations of $G_n$.
 In \Cref{S:final} we define via representation-theoretic means a map, called the \emph{skeleton},

 Before we can remark on some properties of this map, we need to introduce the following notation.
 Let $r\in \NN$, recall that $d$ is the order of the residue cardinality in $\fl$, and denote by $\Pi_r\coloneq \id_{P_{d,\ldots,d}}^{G_{rd}}(\fo_d\otimes\ldots\otimes\fo_d)$ the normalized parabolic induction of the trivial representation of the Levi-subgroup of the standard parabolic subgroup of $G_{rd}$ corresponding to the partition $(d,\ldots,d)$.
-Then the Zelevinsky-classification of irreducible representations of \cite{MinSec14} allows us to associate to any irreducible subrepresentation $\pi$ of $\Pi_r$ a partition $\lambda$ of $r$, in which case we write $\pi=\Z(\lambda)$.
-In \Cref{S:move} we prove that such a partition is in fact $\ell$-restricted, and for any $\lambda\in\pa_r^\ell$, $\Z(\lambda)$ is a subrepresentation of $\Pi_r$.
+Then the Zelevinsky-classification of irreducible representations of \cite{MinSec14} allows us to associate to any irreducible subquotient $\pi$ of $\Pi_r$ a partition $\lambda$ of $r$, in which case we write $\pi=\Z(\lambda)$.
+In \Cref{S:move} we prove that $\Z(\lambda)$ is a subrepresentation of the induced representation $\Pi_r$ if and only if $\lambda$ is $\ell$-restricted.
 The heart of this section is the following theorem, which we prove using the intertwining operators of \cite{Dat05}. \begin{theorem} Let $r\in\NN$.
 Then there exists an explicit isomorphism of algebras

 where multiplication on $\ed(\Pi_r)$ is given by composition. \end{theorem} Although we do not treat this topic in this paper, we believe that the above theorem can be used to give an alternative proof of the classification in \cite{MinSec14}, completely bypassing the theory of Iwahori-Hecke algebras.